The History of Rock 'n' Roll in Ten Songs - Marcus, Greil - Yale University Press

 “Transmission” by Joy Division.
 “All I Could Do Was Cry” by Etta James and then Beyoncé.
 “To Know Him Is to Love Him,” first by the Teddy Bears and almost half a century later by Amy Winehouse.
 In Marcus’s hands these and other songs tell the story of the music, which is, at bottom, the story of the desire for freedom in all its unruly and liberating glory.
 Slipping the constraints of chronology, Marcus braids together past and present, holding up to the light the ways that these striking songs fall through time and circumstance, gaining momentum and meaning, astonishing us by upending our presumptions and prejudices.
 This book, by a founder of contemporary rock criticism—and its most gifted and incisive practitioner—is destined to become an enduring classic.

 Greil Marcus lives in Oakland, CA. His books include Mystery Train: Images of America in Rock ’n’ Roll Music and Lipstick Traces: A Secret History of the Twentieth Century.
-With Werner Sollors he is co-editor of A New Literary History of America.

 OTHER TITLES BY THIS AUTHOR